BoobaFetes/loup-solitaire-book-analyser/README-security.md

 - `lsba-find-prices-job`
 - `lsba-find-prices-cronjob`

-Storage implementation details such as `hostPath`, local `PersistentVolume`, and local `StorageClass` are intentionally not covered here.
-They are environment-specific and should be handled by overlays.
+Storage implementation details are environment-specific and should be handled by overlays.

+For local hosting, `k8s/overlays/dev` deliberately contains:

+- a local `PersistentVolume` backed by `hostPath` at `/mnt/lsba/dev`;
+- a `StorageClass` patch that uses `kubernetes.io/no-provisioner`.

+`stg` and `prod` must use a cloud storage provider and CSI driver once the target platform is selected.

 ## Pod Security Standards